nicklockwood/FXForms/README.md

 Version 1.1 beta

+- Added support for multi-select option fields - just use a collection type such NSArray, NSSet or NSIndexSet for your options field
+- Added FXFormFieldOptionPickerCell as an alternative way to display options fields (does not support multi-select)
 - Nested forms now propagate form actions back to their parent form view controller as well as up to the app delegate
 - Added parentFormController property to FXFormController
 - FXFormField action property is now a block instead a of a selector (can be specified as either in form dictionary)
 - Added FXFormFieldPlaceholder value to be displayed when value is nil / empty
 - Keyboard will now display "next" in cases where next cell acceptsFirstResponder
 - Added FXFormFieldTypeImage and FXFormImagePickerCell
-- Added FXFormFieldOptionPickerCell as an alternative way to display options fields
 - Added FXFormFieldTypeLongText for multiline text
 - Added FXFormFieldValueTransformer for adapting field values for display
 - It is now possible to create completely virtual form objects by overriding setValue:forKey: to set properties